 The reason why carbon frames are a favourite for most riders is because these frames have the edge in terms of pure performance.
 Over the years, carbon frames have become more affordable, thus, a number of carbon grades (low-end to high- end) are easily accessible.

 Knowing what groupset you have on your bike should also be taken into importance.
 A groupset is a collective term for your bike’s gear set, brakes, levers and shifters.
 Majority of bikes sold today come with groupsets made from one company, Shimano.
 The Japanese company is popular for creating good performance low budget groupsets such as the Shimano Tiagra and higher end variants like the Shimano 105.
-Here are a few things that you have to know about groupsets.

 On road bikes, it’s prevalent that brake levers and shifters come as one, unlike mountain bikes, wherein the shifter and brake levers consist of two different components.
 Shifters for road bikes are meant for changing gears and applying the brakes.

-The two kinds of brake sets used by bikes today are disk brakes and rim brakes.
+The two kinds of brake sets used by bikes today are disk brakes and rim brakes (source).
 The former, works similar to the brakes of motorcycles and cars, where you have a rotor disk that spins with the wheels and a hydraulic or cable-operated caliper to squeeze the spinning disk to reduce speed.
 The latter is more common on road bikes wherein the cable-operated calipers squeeze against the rim of the tyres to slow the bike down.

 Rim brakes have been around for a long time and are still quite popular due to its simple mechanism and stopping efficiency.
 Over time, disk brakes have gained more followers, specifically hydraulic disk sets, due to its massive stopping power, improved modulation, and lighter material.